Jaseci-Labs/jaseci/docs/docs/tutorials/CanoniCAI/4_unify_system.md

 Jac's support for multi-file is quite simple.
 You can import object definitions from one jac file to another with the `import` keyword.
 With `import {*} with "./code.jac"`, everything from `code.jac` will be imported, which can include nodes, edges, graph and walker definition.
-Alternaitvely, you can import specific objects with `import {node::state} with "./code.jac"`.
+Alternatively, you can import specific objects with `import {node::state} with "./code.jac"`.

 To compile a multi-file Jac program, you will need one jac file that serves as the entry point of the program.
-This file need to import all the neccessary components of the program.
+This file need to import all the necessary components of the program.
 Chained importing is supported.

 Once you have the main jac file (let's call it `main.jac`), you will need to compile it and its imports into a single `.jir` file.